Vintage Motorcycles and Modern Classics

 The Basic Process

-Repairs: As of late 2021, we bring in repair work from our waiting list.
+Repairs: We mostly bring in repair work from our waiting list.
 When your spot comes up, we'll email or text that we're ready for you to bring us your bike.
-Once it's here, our goal is diagnose your bike's problems and write a detailed estimate within two weeks.
+Once it's here, our goal is to diagnose your bike's problems and write a detailed estimate within two weeks.
 We give you a week to approve the estimate, approve it with changes, or come and get the bike.
 We'll invoice you for a deposit of 50% if the total project estimate exceeds $800, and we'll order parts and get started on the work after you pay the deposit.

 Follow up work: If we did major service to your bike in the past 12 months and something new goes wrong, we'll skip you past the waiting list.